 - Persons holding the position of Student Aide will be expected to maintain a cumulative grade point average of 2.75.
 If grades fall below that level, the Student Aide may be asked to leave his/her position.

 - Student Aides should expect periodic performance evaluations.
 Limited time is allowed to correct any performance deficiencies.
 If the performance is not brought to acceptable standards within a reasonable time, the Student Aide will be released.
-After each completed year every Student Aide will be evaluated by the Executive Director of the Center for Student Development, Health and Transitional Services and the Director of Orientation in order to determine whether or not he/she is eligible to return the following year.
+After each completed year every Student Aide will be evaluated by the Director of Orientation in order to determine whether or not he/she is eligible to return the following year.

 - As a Student Aide, you will be expected to represent our office and University in the highest ethical and professional manner.
-This includes how you are seen and perceived on popular websites and internet chat sessions such as Facebook, MySpace, LiveJournal, Instant Messager and all other similar websites not mentioned here.
-The Executive Director of Student Development, Health and Transitional Services and the Director of Orientation may review your content and images periodically and request you to remove inappropriate images or comments that you have posted.
+This includes how you are seen and perceived on popular websites and internet chat sessions such as Facebook, Twitter, Instagram and all other similar forms of social media websites not mentioned here.
+The Director of Orientation may review your content and images periodically and request you to remove inappropriate images or comments that you have posted.
 The failure to comply could result in you being asked to leave the team.

-- Student Aides must disaffiliate with their sorority or fraternity until the completion of all recruitment activities.
+- Student Aides must disaffiliate with their sorority or fraternity until the completion of the final summer orientation session.

 - Miscellaneous and impromptu projects will be assigned as necessary.

-***For additional information or questions, call the Center for Student Development, Health and Transitional Services at 309-677-2420 or e-mail David Trillizio at email@example.com.
+For additional information or questions, call the Center for Orientation and Advisement at 309-677-2420 or e-mail David Trillizio at firstname.lastname@example.org.